| | | | |

 Christmas Eve- December 24

-The night of December 24th is a special time for families to gather together.
-Because Mexico is predominantly Catholic, people choose to attend Mass at one of the many churches in San Miguel.
+The night of December 24th is a special time for families to worship and gather together.
+Because Mexico is predominantly Catholic, people choose to attend Mass at one of the many churches in San Miguel on December 24th.
 Dinner is served late and often includes traditional Mexican holiday dishes like bacalao (salted cod), tamales, turkey with mole, and ponche (a warm fruit punch).
 At midnight, there is a festive toast and children often get to open a present.

 Street with star decorations during Christmas in San Miguel de Allende